ochudi/central_attendance_system/CONTRIBUTING.md

 ## Code Style

 Please adhere to the existing code style when contributing to the project.
-We recommend using an IDE that supports automatic code formatting to ensure consistency.
+I recommend using an IDE that supports automatic code formatting to ensure consistency.

 ## Code Review

 All pull requests will be reviewed by a project maintainer.
 Please be patient while waiting for your pull request to be reviewed.
-We may request changes or ask for clarification before merging your changes.
+I may request changes or ask for clarification before merging your changes.

 ## License